Do the Dwarf Cavendish produce bananas?

 Because of the above, I’m not sure which one to list here.

 My one banana plant is a year and a half old now and is approximately 5′ tall.
 Up until a few weeks ago I used water from my fish tank to water the plant without adding any fertilizer.
 I have yet to see bananas so I am now working with a company that mixes minerals to provide complete fertilizers for specific plants.
 Until I learn more through trial and error with the help of this company, I would just recommend you use a well-balanced fertilizer once or twice each month in the Spring/Summer (when it’s growth picks up.)
-As I learn more, I will post it here for you to see/consider.

 In general, this is an easy plant to take care of.